swiftlang/swift/docs/SIL.rst

     retain_value %e1 : $Enum
     switch_enum %e1, case #Enum.A: a, case #Enum.B: b
   a(%a : $A):
-    // ...is balanced by this destroy_value
+    // ...is balanced by this release_value
-    destroy_value %a
+    release_value %a
   b(%b : $B):
     // ...and this one
-    destroy_value %b
+    release_value %b

 switch_enum_addr
 ````````````````